Cultural feminism: Theory

-In her exhaustive study of Second-wave feminist theory, Love and Politics : Radical Feminist and Lesbian Theories, Carol Anne Douglas (long-time critic at off our backs) included the influence of Susan Griffin's popular book Woman and Nature : The Roaring Inside Her as central to the development of this strain of theory.
+In her exhaustive study of second-wave feminist theory, Love and Politics: Radical Feminist and Lesbian Theories, Carol Anne Douglas (long-time critic at Off Our Backs) included the influence of Susan Griffin's popular book Woman and Nature: The Roaring Inside Her as central to the development of this strain of theory.
 Notably, this chapter of Douglas' book is titled Male biology as a problem and the analysis of Griffin's ideas is subtitled Woman the Natural.

 Criticisms

 In a 2004 article for the Journal of Women in Culture and Society, Kristen Ghodsee notes several forms of criticism coming from women of color and women of developing countries, who believe that "the idea of a global sisterhood erases important differences in power and access to resources among women of varying races, ethnicities, and nationalities".
-A common concern, particularly among women of color and women of developing countries, is that cultural feminism only includes white, upper class women, instead of taking into account women of different color and status.
-This concern is reflected by Audre Lorde in “An Open Letter to Mary Daly” in which Lorde expresses disappointment that Daly excluded the heritage and herstories of Lorde and other non-European women in her cultural feminist book, while selectively using non-European women’s words out of context to prove her points and to describe “female victimization”.
+A common concern, particularly among women of color and women of developing countries, is that cultural feminism only includes white, upper-class women, instead of taking into account women of different color and status.
+This concern is reflected by Audre Lorde in “An Open Letter to Mary Daly” in which Lorde expresses disappointment that Daly excluded the heritage and herstories of Lorde and other non-European women in her cultural feminist book, while selectively using non-European women's words out of context to prove her points and to describe “female victimization”.

-Another concern is the belief that cultural feminists "have not challenged the defining of woman but only the definition given by men" and therefore perpetuate gender essentialism This biological determinism is the topic of multiple criticisms.
-When cultural feminists claim issues like patriarchy and rape are inherent products of male biology and behavior, the opportunity to critique and challenge the structures behind these issues disappears.
+Another concern is the belief that cultural feminists "have not challenged the defining of woman but only the definition given by men" and therefore perpetuate gender essentialism When cultural feminists claim issues like patriarchy and rape are inherent products of male biology and behavior, the opportunity to critique and challenge the structures behind these issues disappears.
 Furthermore, essentialist definitions of “woman” reinforce the oppressive requirement for women to live up to “an innate ‘womanhood’ they will be judged by.”

-Historian Alice Echols stated that cultural feminists believe in order to combat “male lasciviousness,” women should demand respect by repressing their sexualities and proposing a conservative "female standard of sexuality".
-She critiques this concept for attempting to control women’s sexual expression to hold women responsible for perceived problems with male sexuality.
+Alice Echols stated that cultural feminists believe in order to combat “male lasciviousness,” women should demand respect by repressing their sexualities and proposing a conservative "female standard of sexuality".
+She critiques this concept for attempting to control women's sexual expression to hold women responsible for perceived problems with male sexuality.